arguer66/pyth-overlay-for-x/README.md

 Chrome extension for real-time Pyth prices on selected X cashtags

 ## Features
-- Prices for popular crypto & equities
+- Price overlays for popular crypto & equities, together with Confidence Intervals
-- Confidence intervals
-- Data from Pyth's public API (Hermes)
+- Data sourced directly from Pyth's public Hermes API
 - Identification tags for prominent individuals in CT/Fintwit
 - No data collection